Franck Passi

-Franck Passi (born 28 March 1966) is a French retired footballer who played as a midfielder.
-He is the assistant manager of Ligue 1 club Lyon.
+Franck Passi (born 28 March 1966) is a French football coach and former player.

 Coaching career

-Passi worked in a player recruitment role for one of his old clubs, Olympique Marseille, between 2007 and 2010 before becoming Reserve Team Coach at the club in May 2010.
+Passi worked in a player recruitment role for one of his old clubs, Marseille, between 2007 and 2010 before becoming reserve team coach at the club in May 2010.
 In 2012, he was promoted again, this time as assistant coach to Elie Baup.
 After the departure of Baup in December 2013, Passi continued his duties as assistant coach under José Anigo, as well as under Argentine coach Marcelo Bielsa.

 In August 2015, after Bielsa left following defeat in the opening game of the season, Passi was appointed caretaker boss.
 In the one game of his tenure, his Ligue 1 debut away to Reims, the team lost 1–0.

 On 19 April 2016, Bielsa's successor Míchel was sacked on the day before the Coupe de France semi-final against Sochaux, and Passi took temporary charge for the second time in the season.
 He won the game 1–0 through Florian Thauvin's goal.
 In the 2016 Coupe de France Final, the team lost 4–2 to Le Classique rivals Paris Saint-Germain.
 Passi saved Marseille from relegation and led the club for exactly six months until October 2016, when Rudi Garcia was hired as Míchel's replacement following the club's takeover by Frank McCourt.

 In February 2017, Passi was named caretaker boss of fourth-from-bottom Lille, to pave the way for Bielsa's arrival in the summer.
 On 24 January 2019, Passi was named caretaker coach of Monaco, following the suspension of Thierry Henry.
 He oversaw the team for just one match, a 2–0 defeat to Dijon, before Leonardo Jardim was installed as permanent coach.

-In January 2020, Passi was appointed as manager of Ligue 2 club Chamois Niortais until the end of the season following the departure of Pascal Plancque.
+In January 2020, Passi was appointed as manager of Ligue 2 club Niort until the end of the season, following the departure of Pascal Plancque.
 He left at the end of the season, saying that he was preparing to be an assistant at Laurent Blanc's new project.
-In December 2020, he became Blanc's assistant manager at Al-Rayyan SC.
+In December 2020, he became Blanc's assistant manager at Al-Rayyan.